BuvinJT/distbuilder/docs/Reference.md

     the binary using the PyInstaller Utility.
 If omitted, the name and entryPointPy arguments,
     plus other default settings will be used.

+**pyInstSpecPath**: An (optional) path to a PyInstaller
+	.spec file.
+Note that build settings contained within this file will override any which conflict with those supplied via a [PyInstallerConfig](#pyinstallerconfig) object.

 **opyConfig**: An (optional) [OpyConfig](#opyconfig) object, to
 	dictate code obfuscation details using the Opy